mukesh1089/Sodavendingmachine/README.md

 # Sodavendingmachine
-This project is demo application for  vending machine . we are using in memory database and table name is Item we are using spring boot,
+This project is demo application for  vending machine . we are using in memory database and table name is Item we are using spring boot,Rest Api,JPA
 To build the project :
 Git clone <repo url >
 navigate to SodaVendingMachine folder